 Sheffield Hallam University bursary guidelines

-These bursaries are funded by Sheffield Hallam University to provide a package of support for students; details of the eligibility, assessment processes and payment timescales for each scheme are available via the guidelines for each individual bursary:
+The following bursaries are funded by Sheffield Hallam University to provide a package of support for students; details of the eligibility, assessment processes and payment timescales for each scheme are available via the guidelines for each individual bursary:

 - Care Leavers' Bursary